“I make it a rule never to smoke while I’m sleeping”.

 Once you add smoking to that mix, you’ve got a dangerous combination of actually feeling more and more awake when you’re trying to go to sleep.
 Smoking regularly wreaks havoc on your body’s natural sleep routine, and some of that damage just can’t be undone.
 Getting adequate, healthy sleep provides you a powerful tool to help reach your goals and lead a more productive and healthier life, making the alerting effects of smoking and nicotine dispensable.

 For those whose sleep is poor and not satisfying enough, who want to fall asleep faster, or who just generally feel sleepy and tired throughout the day…take heed: if you smoke before bedtime, you will not only struggle to fall asleep because of the nicotine you’ve brought into your system, but your natural sleep-wake cycle will be disrupted, and you may even experience withdrawal symptoms before your morning alarm goes off, leaving you feeling even more restless and agitated when you wake up.

 What’s needed to help counter these effects is a better sleep evaluation and insights into how smoking is affecting sleep, and a customized plan to improve your rest and get the kind of sleep you need.

 For smokers who feel like the only way to get to sleep is by having a quick smoke before bedtime, the reality is that once nicotine is out of your system, your sleep will improve dramatically and the restorative benefits of sleep will return.

-At SleepRate, we can help you get there.
-SleepRate’s mission is to help people around the world improve their lives through better sleep-life balance.
-We work tirelessly to improve the performance and availability of our world-class technologies and solutions, offering people all around the world the most effective, reliable and user-friendly sleep analysis, monitoring, assessment, and therapy solution out there today – all in a single solution.
+At Sleeprate, we can help you get there.
+Sleeprate’s mission is to help people around the world improve their lives through better sleep-life balance.
+We work tirelessly to improve the performance and availability of our world-class technologies and solutions, offering people all around the world the most effective, reliable and user-friendly sleep analysis, monitoring and assessment out there today – all in a single solution.